 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Plymouth is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Plymouth is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Plymouth who work in office and administrative support (11.50%), sales jobs (11.42%), and management occupations (9.86%).
+Overall, Plymouth is a town of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Plymouth who work in sales jobs (12.83%), management occupations (11.37%), and office and administrative support (9.86%).

 Plymouth is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The population of Plymouth is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.57% of adults in Plymouth have a bachelor's degree or even advanced degree.
+The citizens of Plymouth are very well educated compared to the average community in the nation: 38.38% of adults in Plymouth have a bachelor's degree or even advanced degree.

 The people who call Plymouth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Plymouth residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Plymouth include Italian, English, German, and French .
+Important ancestries of people in Plymouth include Irish, Italian, English, German, and Portuguese.

 The most common language spoken in Plymouth is English.
 Other important languages spoken here include Portuguese and Spanish.